Reporter gene: Common reporters

 To introduce a reporter gene into an organism, scientists place the reporter gene and the gene of interest in the same DNA construct to be inserted into the cell or organism.
 For bacteria or prokaryotic cells in culture, this is usually in the form of a circular DNA molecule called a plasmid.
 For viruses, this is known as a viral vector.
 It is important to use a reporter gene that is not natively expressed in the cell or organism under study, since the expression of the reporter is being used as a marker for successful uptake of the gene of interest.

 Commonly used reporter genes that induce visually identifiable characteristics usually involve fluorescent and luminescent proteins.
 Examples include the gene that encodes jellyfish green fluorescent protein (GFP), which causes cells that express it to glow green under blue or ultraviolet light, the enzyme luciferase, which catalyzes a reaction with luciferin to produce light, and the red fluorescent protein from the gene dsRed.
 The GUS gene has been commonly used in plants, but luciferase and GFP are becoming more common.

 A common reporter in bacteria is the E. coli lacZ gene, which encodes the protein beta-galactosidase.
 This enzyme causes bacteria expressing the gene to appear blue when grown on a medium that contains the substrate analog X-gal.
 An example of a selectable marker, which is also a reporter in bacteria, is the chloramphenicol acetyltransferase (CAT) gene, which confers resistance to the antibiotic chloramphenicol.

+Because reporter genes such as lacZ, GFP, and luciferase are widely used in standardized plasmid constructs for gene expression studies, well-characterized reporter vectors are preserved as reference materials in public biological resource centres and non-profit repositories such as BCCM/GeneCorner and Addgene, supporting reproducibility in molecular biology research.